Upgrade to v3

 As of v3.0.0, PWA Kit uses a different fetch strategy withReactQuery.
 This strategy leverages the react-query library and enables queries in the SSR rendering pass.
 The @salesforce/retail-react-app uses @salesforce/commerce-sdk-react which is powered by react-query.

-In order for hooks to work on server side, you need to wrap your AppConfig component with the new higher-order component withReactQuery.
+In order for hooks to work on the server side, you need to wrap your AppConfig component with the new higher-order component withReactQuery.

 As part of the migration to ReactQuery as the default fetch strategy, @salesforce/retail-react-app@^1 a change is required to ensure legacy getProps() calls continue to work.